cduncan20/Computer-Vision-Recyclable-Classifier/README.md

 # csci508-final
 Final Project for Advanced Computer Vision - Recycleable Classifier

-## Tyler TODO
-1. Get poetry install instructions added
-1. Init the repos with a basic main.py and all of that stuff

 ## Installation and Usage
-Installing this project can be done in a veriaety of ways but the suggested method relies on using a virtual environment provided through [Poetry](https://python-poetry.org/docs/).
+Installing this project can be done in a variety of ways but the suggested method relies on using a virtual environment provided through [Poetry](https://python-poetry.org/docs/).

 It is also recommended that you use pyenv to manage your variety of python environments.
 Pyenv can be installed by executing:
 ```